 Henry had a few tests in preparation for home too, a general doctor’s check-up which showed everything was fine and a hearing test which also went well.

-We successfully roomed-in over the weekend, this was an enjoyable few days spent with Henry, and he put on fifty grammes overall after adding in night feeds.
+We successfully roomed-in over the weekend, this was an enjoyable few days spent staying in a room together with Henry, and he put on fifty grammes overall after adding in night feeds.
 He even let Mummy and Daddy sleep in between too!
-We were touched that lots of the nurses popped by to have a cuddle and say goodbye to Henry at the end of their weekend shifts, it was lovely to see how much they care.
+We were touched that lots of the nurses popped by to have a cuddle and say goodbye to us and Henry at the end of their weekend shifts, it was lovely to see how much they care.
 They truly are a dedicated team.